Submitting Metatranscriptome Assemblies¶

 Once the genome assembly has been submitted an analysis (ERZxxxxxx) accession number is immediately assigned and returned to the submitter by the Webin command line submission interface (Webin-CLI).

 ERZ accessions should not be used to reference the assembly in publications.
 The purpose of the ERZ accession number is for the submitter to be able to refer to their submission within the Webin submission service.
-For example, the submitter can retrieve the assigned genome assembly and sequence accessions from the Webin submissions portal or from the Webin reports service using the ERZ accession number.
+For example, the submitter can retrieve the assigned genome assembly and sequence accessions from the Webin Portal or from the Webin reports service using the ERZ accession number.
 This accession should be used to refer to the assembly in any conversations with helpdesk staff.

 For transcriptome assemblies, long term stable accession numbers that can be used in publications are: